pranjalsingh84/ShopKart-E-commerce-Website/README.md

 - Exception handling & Custom HTTP Error pages
 - Classes for SecurityConfig & PasswordEncoder
 - Rebranding the website with a cooler design
+- Utility for password validation

 ## Ongoing stages ⏳
 - Admin to get its login page & dashboard
 - Customers now can place orders and view their summary & history
 - Introducing site map for customers
-- Utility for password validation
 - Model classes for Order and Admin
 - Repository classes for Order and Admin
 - Service classes for Order and Admin
 - Controller classes for Order and Admin
 - Consequent changes to existing Service & Controller classes
+- Consequent changes to existing view pages
 ---

 ## Prerequisites 🛠️